-- (a) An individual who feloniously and intentionally kills the decedent forfeits all benefits with respect to and interests that would otherwise be acquired under the decedent's estate or the provisions of survivorship arrangements authorized under Article IV.
-The decedent's estate passes as if the wrongdoer predeceased the decedent. - (b) [Felonious and Intentional Killing; How Determined.] - (1) After all right to appeal has been exhausted, a judgment of conviction establishing criminal accountability for the felonious and intentional killing of the decedent conclusively establishes the convicted individual as the decedent's killer for purposes of this section. - (2) In the absence of a conviction, the court, upon the petition of an interested person, must determine whether, under the preponderance of evidence standard, the individual would be found criminally accountable for the felonious and intentional killing of the decedent.
-If so, the determination conclusively establishes that individual as the decedent's killer for purposes of this section. - SECTION 3-504.
+(a) An individual who feloniously and intentionally kills the decedent forfeits all benefits with respect to and interests that would otherwise be acquired under the decedent's estate or the provisions of survivorship arrangements authorized under Article IV.
+The decedent's estate

+1 passes as if the wrongdoer predeceased the decedent.
+2 (b) [Felonious and Intentional Killing; How Determined.]
+3 (1) After all right to appeal has been exhausted, a judgment of conviction 4 establishing criminal accountability for the felonious and intentional killing of the decedent 5 conclusively establishes the convicted individual as the decedent's killer for purposes of this 6 section.
+7 (2) In the absence of a conviction, the court, upon the petition of an interested 8 person, must determine whether, under the preponderance of evidence standard, the individual 9 would be found criminally accountable for the felonious and intentional killing of the decedent.
+10 If so, the determination conclusively establishes that individual as the decedent's killer for 11 purposes of this section.
+12 Drafting note: Check AIPRA preadjudication rule to trigger all of this at front end upon 13 charge (indictment, information, etc., by US, tribe, state w/ voluntary manslaughter or homicide) - efficiency/fairness balance (earlier wrap of estate v. no final judgment).
+Other possibilities: 14 15 "criminally and intentionally kills" and that "estate of decedent passes as if killer had predeceased decedent."
+Could state either "final judgment of conviction of an offense containing 16 17 the elements of criminal and intentional killing is conclusive for purposes of this Section; In the 18 absence of a conviction of criminal and intentional killing Tribal Court may determine by a 19 preponderance of evidence whether the killing was criminal and intentional for purposes of this 20 Section."
+See, e.g., Chitimacha Ch.
+1, § 116 (Effect of Homicide on Intestate Succession, Wills, 21 Joint Assets, Life Insurance and Beneficiary Designation.
+22 23 SECTION 3-504.
 STATUS OF SPOUSE.
-For purposes of testate and intestate succession and survivorship arrangements authorized under Article IV, tribal law determines spousal status based upon tribal law or custom, and determines the extent to which abuse, abandonment, or other similar conduct disqualifies a spouse from succeeding to a property interest.
-Except as provided by the terms of the will, court order, or a contract relating to property division, and unless the parties remarry before the testator's death, a will or any part thereof is revoked upon a final divorce decree or annulment to the extent that it benefitted the testator's former spouse or any of the former spouse's relatives who are not also relatives of the testator.
+For purposes of testate and intestate 24 succession and survivorship arrangements authorized under Article IV, tribal law determines 25 spousal status based upon tribal law or custom, and determines the extent to which abuse, 26 abandonment, or other similar conduct disqualifies a spouse from succeeding to a property 27 interest.
+Except as provided by the terms of the will, court order, or a contract relating to 28 property division, and unless the parties remarry before the testator's death, a will or any part thereof is revoked upon a final divorce decree or annulment to the extent that it benefitted the testator's former spouse or any of the former spouse's relatives who are not also relatives of the testator.

+[Drafting note: to what extent should the MTPC address who & how gets to determine marriage and divorce?]
 Some tribes defer to state law on the issues of marriage and divorce.
 Some tribes explicitly reject common law marriage or divorce.
 See, e.g., "All members of the Blackfeet Indian Tribe shall hereafter be governed by State Law and subject to State Jurisdiction with respect to marriage hereafter consummated.
 Common-law marriages and Indian Customs marriage shall not be recognized within the Blackfeet Reservation."
 Blackfeet Tribal Law and Order Code, Chapter 3 Domestic Relations, § 1 (Marriage).
 (See also § 2, which similarly abolishes Indian customs divorces.)
+[Drafting note: the MTPC could provide something more explicit, e.g., divorce & annulment mean "no surviving spouse" unless later marriage; decree of separation is not to be considered a divorce."
+See, e.g., Chitimacha Ch.
+1, § 115 (Effect of Divorce, Annulment, and Decree of Separation).